haisenzhao/libhgp/README.md

 - Use "cgal.h" in your code `#include"cgal.h"`

-- Use namespace "PPGL": `using namespace PPGL;`
+- Use namespace "libhgp": `using namespace libhgp;`

-- Add the following code to the main function to test PPGL.
+- Add the following code to the main function to test libhgp.

   ```cpp